Here’s how most people approach saving money:

 First things first, write down your monthly income and expenses.

-It should also be easy to figure out your fixed expenses.
-These are the non-negotiable expenses you have to pay each month like rent, insurance, and your student loan payment.
+It should also be easy to figure out your fixed monthly expenses.
+These are the non-negotiable expenses you have to pay each month, like rent, insurance, and your student loan payment.

 Once you’ve calculated your fixed expenses, try to determine how much you spend on other expenses throughout the month.
-Your variable expenses will include things like groceries, transportation, clothing, etc. These change each month, but you can probably look back a few months and find the average.
+Your variable expenses will include things like groceries, dining out, transportation, clothing, etc. Your discretionary spending may change each month, but you can probably look back a few months and find the average.

 One of the most important steps in paying yourself first (at least in my opinion) is setting financial goals.